We do historical research but we are more than researchers. We are knowledge-seekers.

 Ginny joined JHA in 2021.
 She holds an MA in History from Trent University with a specialization in British military and religious history.
 She also holds a BA Hons degree in History from Trent University.

 Ginny’s attention to detail, excellent written and verbal communication skills, as well as organizational skills make her a great editorial assistant.
-Since joining JHA she has worked on various projects involving letters and financial statements from the 1800s to the 1900s.
+Since joining JHA, she has also contributed to many projects in entering documents into databases, deciphering letters and financial statements and compiling information on payments of treaty benefits.